Skip to main content

 Face match

-The on-chip portrait (DG2) is sent to the face matcher service alongside the user’s selfie frames.
+The on-chip portrait (DG2) is sent to the biometric verifier service alongside the user’s selfie frames.
 The threshold is derived from the document holder’s age — children, who change quickly, are matched more leniently than adults.
-The face matcher is fail-closed: an unavailable matcher rejects, and a fallback decision is rejected in production even if the score looks fine.
+The biometric verifier is fail-closed: an unavailable verifier produces a not-confirmed result, and a fallback biometric result is not accepted in production even if the score looks fine.

 The entire pipeline runs while the WebSocket is open.
 The chip data is processed in memory and dropped on connection close.
 See Privacy for the storage model.